benlind/einetwork-reading-list-parser/README.md

 ```
 Record 1 of 3
 AUTHOR       Dirr, Michael.
-TITLE        Viburnums : flowering shrubs for every season / Michael A. Dirr ;
+TITLE        Viburnums : flowering shrubs for every season
-               illustrations by Bonnie L. Dirr.
 PUBLISHER    Portland, Or. : Timber Press, ©2007.

 Record 2 of 3
 AUTHOR       Cushnie, John.
-TITLE        Shrubs for the garden / John Cushnie ; photography by Marianne
+TITLE        Shrubs for the garden
-               Majerus.
 PUBLISHER    London : Kyle Cathie, ©2004.

 Record 3 of 3
-AUTHOR       Dickens, Charles, 1812-1870.
-TITLE        David Copperfield / Charles Dickens ; with an introduction by
-               Paul Bailey.
+AUTHOR       Doe, John.
+TITLE        A book with a very, very, very long title that spills onto
+               multiple lines
 PUBLISHER    Oxford ; New York : Oxford University Press, 1999.
 ```

 It would output the following content, which has tabs between each field:

 ```
-Viburnums : flowering shrubs for every season / Michael A. Dirr ; illustrations by Bonnie L. Dirr.
-Dirr, Michael.
+Viburnums : flowering shrubs for every season	Dirr, Michael.
 Portland, Or. : Timber Press, ©2007.
-Shrubs for the garden / John Cushnie ; photography by Marianne Majerus.
-Cushnie, John.
+Shrubs for the garden	Cushnie, John.
 London : Kyle Cathie, ©2004.
-David Copperfield / Charles Dickens ; with an introduction by Paul Bailey.
-Dickens, Charles, 1812-1870.
+A book with a very, very, very long title that spills onto multiple lines	Doe, John.
 Oxford ; New York : Oxford University Press, 1999.
 ```

 This file can then be imported into Excel with tabs as delimiters.